coderaiser/nemesis/README.md

     cd nemizida
     scripts/make.sh

-Making script will downlo all needed programs and create image.
+Making script will download all needed programs and create image.
 You can clean things up by command.

     scripts/clean.sh